Epigenetic feedback reshapes dynamical landscapes in gene regulatory networks: Mechanistic model of GRN–epigenetic interactions

 Our aim is to construct a DMFT framework to analyse the homeorhesis dynamics governed by Eqs.~\eqref{eq:ge_x} and \eqref{eq:ge_theta}.
 Classical DMFT was originally developed for spin glass systems~\cite{Sompolinsky1988,sompolinsky1982relaxational,crisanti1987dynamics,rajan2010stimulus,panda2017chaos} and later applied extensively to GRN models through Hopfield-type dynamics~\cite{Sompolinsky1988,crisanti1987dynamics,rajan2010stimulus,panda2017chaos}.
 However, the Hopfield framework does not typically account for slow regulatory feedback or epigenetic reinforcement~\cite{Mehta1,Mehta2}, making a direct application of standard DMFT inadequate for our purposes.

-We turn to DMFT because it provides a powerful method—introduced by Sompolinsky--for reducing high-dimensional network dynamics to an effective one-dimensional description governed by Newtonian-like equations, thereby enabling tractable analysis of complex systems through local dynamics~\cite{Sompolinsky1988,crisanti1987dynamics,rajan2010stimulus,panda2017chaos,sompolinsky1982relaxational}.
+We turn to DMFT because it provides a powerful method--introduced by Sompolinsky--for reducing high-dimensional network dynamics to an effective one-dimensional description governed by Newtonian-like equations, thereby enabling tractable analysis of complex systems through local dynamics~\cite{Sompolinsky1988,crisanti1987dynamics,rajan2010stimulus,panda2017chaos,sompolinsky1982relaxational}.
 In our model, however, the presence of the epigenetic variable $\theta_i$ introduces an intrinsic feedback loop and slow timescale, complicating the direct use of conventional DMFT~\cite{Sompolinsky1988,crisanti1987dynamics,rajan2010stimulus,panda2017chaos,sompolinsky1982relaxational}.

-Thus, our goal is to extend and adapt the DMFT methodology to handle this feedback-driven structure.
+Thus, we extend and adapt the DMFT methodology to handle this feedback-driven structure.
 By developing a mean-field formulation that separates the dynamics of the interacting components and leverages timescale separation, we aim to partially decouple the two coupled ODEs and obtain a tractable theoretical understanding of the full homeorhesis process~\cite{matsushita2022dynamical,kaneko2007evolution,miyamoto2015pluripotency,KanekoPRR2020}.

 To construct such a MFT, we must carefully handle the activation function, as it inherently involves interactions between the network nodes.
 In the original MFT framework, these interactions are typically replaced by an effective noise term to reduce the global dynamics to a tractable form.
 However, for the homeorhesis model considered here, this replacement is non-trivial due to the feedback structure, making it necessary to decouple the activation function from the inter-node interactions.
 Accordingly, for the treatment of $x_i$, we introduce a new variable $y_i$ defined as,